PBWS-Ripple-Solvency/generate_sig/README.md

 2. On the verify Proof page click on download.
 3. Open ring_proof_verify.exe and pass the arguments for the proof you want to verify.
 4. Your done, you have verify a proof !!!

+## **Structure of the repository**
+This repo is divided in 4 parties :
+  - The App folder is where the code for the two apps (ring_proof and ring_proof_virifier) is.
+With this code there are also the two executables that you are invite to download to use our poc.
+For the moment there are only executable, but we are working to release binanries for linux and MacOS users.
+  - The ring_signature folder is where there the python implementation that we use for ring signature.
+Most of the code come from this library [Solcrypto](https://github.com/HarryR/solcrypto).
+  - The xrpl-utils folder is where we communicate with the XRPL.
+So in this folder you will get the code to retrieve the data, mint the nft and derive the key from the secret key.
+  - The main.py file is where everything take a sense.
+In this file there is the implementation of the creation of the proof using ring-signature and then minting an nft.

+## **Start prooving solvency**

+To start using the app, simply download it from our website.
+No additional installation or setup is required.
+Just follow the instructions provided in the readme to generate or verify your proofs using ring signatures.
+Our goal is to make the process as straightforward and user-friendly as possible, so you can focus on what matters most: securing your solvency proof while protecting your privacy.